 “If you can come up with a way to do it, someone has come up with it,” Schlesinger said.

-“We’ve seen a lot of different treatments over the years and a good many of them haven’t panned out because they’ve either been inferior to a TURP or have not been long lasting,” Johnson said.
-“This is comparable to more traditional procedures but there is a shorter recovery time and less likelihood of going home with a catheter.”
+“We’ve seen a lot of different treatments over the years and a good many of them haven’t panned out because they’ve either been inferior to a TURP or have not been long-lasting,” Johnson said.
+“This is comparable to more traditional procedures, but there is a shorter recovery time and less likelihood of going home with a catheter.”

 Schlesinger first learned of UroLift® in 2012 at the American Urological Association (AUA) Annual Meeting, initially considering it to be simply another procedure in the long and ever-growing list.
 But now backed by seven years of sound data, UroLift® has vetted itself and become a recommended procedure by AUA Guidelines.
 Schlesinger completed the comprehensive training to offer UroLift® and its benefits to men within the community.

-For an experienced surgeon who has built his practice largely on minimally invasive procedures to treat the prostate, Schlesinger said UroLift® is efficiently accomplishing its purpose.
+As an experienced surgeon who has built his practice largely on minimally invasive procedures to treat the prostate, Schlesinger said UroLift® is efficiently accomplishing its purpose.